On the global rigidity of sphere packings on 3-dimensional manifolds: Admissible space of sphere packing metrics for a single tetrahedron

 where $k_i=\frac{1}{r_i}$, if $C_i$ is assigned an inward pointing normal, otherwise $k_i=-\frac{1}{r_i}$. \item[(2)] Given a hyperbolic Descartes configuration $C_i, i=1,2,3,4$ such that $S_i$ has radius $r_i$.
 Then

 where $k_i=\coth r_i$, if $C_i$ is assigned an inward pointing normal, otherwise $k_i=-\coth r_i$. \end{description} \end{theorem}

-There is also a version of Soddy-Gossett theorem for the spherical background geometry.
-See \cite{LMW, M} for Descartes circle theorem and Soddy-Gosset theorems with different background geometries.
+There is also a version of Descartes circle theorem for the spherical background geometry.
+See \cite{LMW, M} for Descartes circle theorem with different background geometries.
 In this paper, we concentrate on the Euclidean and hyperbolic cases.

 For the Euclidean background geometry, Glickenstein \cite{G1} observed the admissible space of Euclidean sphere packing metrics for a tetrahedron $\{ijkl\}\in T$ to be a Euclidean tetrahedron is

 where

 For the hyperbolic background geometry, we need the following result. \begin{proposition}[\cite{TW}, Proposition 2.4.1] A non-degenerate hyperbolic tetrahedron with edge lengths $l_{ij}, l_{ik}, l_{il}, l_{jk}, l_{jl}, l_{kl}$ exists if and only if all principal minors of